macOS Hidden Treasures: Dominate the Dock

 Which side is better?
 Adam Engst prefers the right side because he uses two monitors, and positioning the Dock on the right side of the right-hand monitor prevents it from showing up awkwardly in the middle of the Desktop.
 Apple also offers a bit of guidance here.
 On the iPhone Plus models, when the phone is in landscape orientation, the iOS Dock appears on the right side of the screen.
 That makes sense in macOS too, since it keeps the Trash in the lower right of the screen.

-The next Dock option is whether to minimize windows using the Genie or Scale effect.
+Minimize Windows Using: You can choose to minimize windows using either the Genie or Scale effect.
 It’s purely a cosmetic choice — try both and see which you prefer.
 Here’s an eye-candy tip: hold Shift as you minimize a window to see it sucked into the Dock in slow motion.
 Similarly, holding Shift as you click a minimized window (or folder!) expands it slowly.

 Prefer Tabs When Opening Documents: Why is this setting associated with Dock preferences?
 It makes no sense!
 The default is Always, but you can set it to In Full Screen Only or Manually.
 Unless you find app tabs useful in Sierra, you might want to set this to Manually.

-Double-click a Window’s Title Bar to: By default, this option zooms the window, but you can also set it to minimize the window if you prefer that behavior.
+Double-click a Window’s Title Bar to: By default, this option zooms the window, but you can instead set it to minimize the window if you prefer that behavior.
 Of course, you can just use the green and yellow buttons in the upper left of any window to zoom and minimize too, or the appropriate commands in the Window menu.

-Minimize windows into application icon: When this is selected, minimized windows don’t show up in the document and folder section of the Dock, but instead disappear into their associated app.
+Minimize Windows into Application Icon: When this checkbox is selected, minimized windows don’t show up in the document and folder section of the Dock, but instead disappear into their associated app.
 That seems less useful to us, but your mileage may vary.

 Animate Opening Applications: This checkbox controls whether or not apps bounce in the Dock while opening.
 Seeing when apps take longer than expected to launch can be instructive when troubleshooting, so we recommend leaving it on.

 Automatically Hide and Show the Dock: When this setting is enabled, the Dock disappears unless you slam the mouse pointer to the edge of the screen that the Dock normally occupies.
-It’s a handy option for small screens — think about the 11-inch MacBook Air!
+It’s a handy option for small screens — think about the 11-inch MacBook Air.
 You can also hide and show the Dock with the Command-Option-D shortcut, which you can change in System Preferences > Keyboard > Shortcuts.

 Show Indicators for Open Applications: This option is on by default, and we can’t see any good reason to turn it off unless you’re offended by the little dots.